 In the project, a sample of 964 people were chosen to be representative of produce consumers.
 Each member of the sample was asked to state their purchase intentions for two fruits and two vegetables with varying levels of shape abnormality.

 No significant differences were found in purchase intention between familiarly shaped items and items with moderately abnormal shapes.
 However, produce with a markedly abnormal shape was less likely to be purchased, according to what the sample consumers said.
-This effect was much less, though, among the consumers who were concerned about food waste in modern society.
+This effect was much less, though, among the consumers who expressed concerns about food waste in modern society.

 Beyond produce itself, abnormally shaped packages can cut into buying intentions.
 Researchers at University of Georgia and University of Pennsylvania asked consumers to evaluate packages designed to look incomplete.
 The result of this was a belief among the consumers that the package held a lower quantity compared to packages of equivalent size and weight, but without blanks in the design.
 It’s as if the missing portion generated feelings in the consumer that part of the contents had leaked out, leaving less behind.

-Importantly, research at University of Southern California finds that an unusually shaped container attracts attention, which can increase sales.
-So, coming back to the veggies, you might be able to turn around turnip concerns.
-Just point out how that misshapen veggie looks exactly like the Virgin Mary praying.
+At the same time, research at University of Southern California finds that an unusually shaped container attracts attention, and a proper use of attention can increase sales.
+Coming back to the veggies, you might be able to turn around turnip concerns, for instance, by making use of the attention.
+Point out how the shape resembles an attractive, humorous, or otherwise interesting item.

 For your profitability: Sell Well: What Really Moves Your Shoppers